Arcus92/bot-manager/README.md

 ## Expressions

 The idea of the json configuration is that everything can be represented as an expression.
 The application defines the expressions.

+An expression starts with an `$` followed by the expression type name.

 The available expressions can be extended by plugins.
 For example: there is currently an [OpenAI](https://openai.com/) submodule that can return GPT chat responses.

-An expression starts with an `$` followed by the name.
+## Docker

+The docker container runs the BotManager with the config provided in `/config/run.json`.
+This is just an example config and can be overwritten via a docker volume mount.

 ## Example